 How Do I Prepare for a TEFL/TESOL Interview?By Jalena Johnson

-Many of you have decided to take that leap and become an online English teacher or may even be thinking about applying for teaching jobs abroad in the not-so-distant future.
+Many of you have decided to take that leap and become an online English teacher, or you may even be thinking about applying for teaching jobs abroad in the not-so-distant future.
 We understand how nerve-wracking it can be to prepare for a TEFL/TESOL interview, especially if you’re new to teaching!
 So, we’ll outline what to expect and share tips to help you excel at this important step ahead of you.

 What is the purpose of a TEFL/TESOL interview?

 Whether it’s for an online teaching job or an in-person job, the purpose of the interview is essentially the same.
 The interviewer is observing your body language, analyzing how you speak and present yourself, and asking you questions – all in an effort to determine if you have the qualities they’re looking for in a teacher and if you’re a good fit for their school or company culture.

 If hiring for an online teaching job, the organization also wants to assess factors such as your comfort level in front of the camera and how well you use technology.
 In fact, most online teaching companies will utilize their own platforms for the interview to give you an idea of what to expect as a teacher with them, and to give them a preview of whether you’re a good fit within their context.

 What can I expect in a TEFL/TESOL interview?